VolodimirDD/ATM/README.md

 `Windows Forms` was chosen as the platform for creating the graphical interface of the application, providing an intuitive and appealing user experience.

 ## Limitations and Settings
 To ensure ease of use and security of the application, various limitations and settings were programmatically established.
 For example, the application form is centered on the screen, making its location convenient for the user.
-Additionally, resizing of the form is prohibited to prevent accidental changes to the application's appearance.
+Additionally, resizing of the form is prohibited to prevent accidental changes to the application's appearance and dragging forms is also prohibited.

 For security purposes, the minimize, maximize, and close buttons of the form are hidden to prevent accidental application closure by the user.
 Restrictions on image sizes are also set to guarantee their proper display in the interface.